-Drug-resistant strains of bacteria are prevalent in both hospital and community settings; they cause billions of dollars in avoidable health costs and cause unnecessary disability and death.
-If left unaddressed, antibiotic resistance could recreate a world in which invasive surgeries are impossible and people routinely die from simple bacterial infections.
+Drug-resistant strains of bacteria are prevalent in both hospital and community settings; they cost billions of avoidable healthcare dollars and cause unnecessary disability and death.
+If left unaddressed, antibiotic resistance could recreate a pre-antibiotic era in which invasive surgeries are impossible, and people routinely die from simple bacterial infections.

 CDDEP views antibiotic effectiveness as a shared resource: using an antibiotic now increases the opportunity for bacteria to develop resistance and thus reduces our ability to use that antibiotic in the future.
 Addressing antibiotic resistance is difficult because patients, physicians, hospitals, pharmaceutical companies, and agricultural users have insufficient incentives to act in ways that would conserve antibiotic effectiveness.

-These challenges suggest the simultaneous deployment of multiple strategies: vaccination to prevent illness and reduce demand for antibiotics, aggressive hospital infection control, judicious prescribing and cycling of antibiotics, treatment with narrow-spectrum antibiotics, development of new antibiotics, and a coordinated federal policy that stewards this resource.
+These challenges suggest the simultaneous deployment of multiple strategies: vaccination to prevent illness and reduce demand for antibiotics, aggressive hospital infection control, judicious prescribing and cycling of antibiotics, treatment with narrow-spectrum antibiotics, development of new antibiotics, AMR communication strategies, and coordinated federal policies that steward this resource.